drasive/iot-motion-detector/README.md

 #### Initialization
 After powering on the device gets everything ready for operation.
-This includes connecting to the WiFi network, reading the current light status and waiting for the motion sensor initialization.
+This includes connecting to the WiFi network and waiting for the motion sensor initialization.
 If any of these operations fail, shutdown is initiated.
 The shutdown reason is logged to the serial bus.
 The amount of time required for initialization is usually bound by the configuration value of "motion_sensor_init_duration".